adoptium/aqa-tests/external/README.md

 ### Roadmap
 Our next steps to improve and expand this set of external tests is divided into 2 categories:
 #### Technical Goals
-- Verify the docker images that the project produces
+- Verify the container images that the project produces
-- Copy results from Docker container for easier viewing and triage in Jenkins
+- Copy results from container for easier viewing and triage in Jenkins
 - Quick compare view, easy comparison of how different implementations stack up
 - Parallel testing (to improve execution time)
 - Startup-only testing (application startup, but not full runs of app functional testing)